abdelzaki/notes/cpp/cpp_notes.md

             - char str2* = "ss"
                 - would return the size of a pointer
                 - we cannot modify them as it is an const char* str ="ss"
+        - c_str() would get c style string from a string which is a pointer to a string when the string is deallocated the pointer is valid any more that is very important

+        - to change any numbers to string we use std::to_string() which convert the number to string

     - raw string literal:
         - const char* str = R"(string which we need )"

     - auto with string:
         - auto str = "-" -> would de const char*
-        - auto str = "-"s -> would be std::string
+        - auto str = "-"s -> would be std::string we have write "using namespace std::string_literals;"
+        auto sv = "sdfc"sv -> would create string view, we have to write "using namespace std::string_view_literals;"

     - string view:
-        - it is used when you want to define function with accept std::string and const char *
+        - it is used when you want to define function with accept const std::string& and const char *
-        - you can convert implicit string view to string you have to call data or to use std::string constructor
+        - you can convert implicit string view to string. you have to call data or to use std::string constructor

-- pointer:
+## pointer
         - header file ist <memory>
     - unique_ptr:
         - auto var = std::make_unique<type>();